Ascarbek/one-socket/readme.md

 ```

 # Usage
 OneSocket is designed to be used in a microservice architecture as RPC or IPC.
-In comparison to gRPC and protobuf OneSocket uses pure JS and JSON
+In comparison to gRPC and protobuf OneSocket uses JavaScript and JSON
-which makes it much quicker to start working with.
+which makes it very easy to start working with.
 OneSocket is not designed to be used in a browser, because it is not an HTTP server.

 # Getting Started
 ## Schema